What are the most common causes of fire in kitchens?

 Kitchen hood fire suppression

-Kitchen hood fire suppression systems are installed in commercial catering facilities across a wide variety of premises.
+Kitchen hood fire suppression systems are installed in commercial catering facilities across a wide variety of premises and can reduce the impact of a fire.

 Such systems should be installed by a company who are BAFE SP206 Scheme accredited, or by a contractor approved by the manufacturer.